How We Use Theatre

 All

-Players sessions are based on published academic research, conversations with content experts and campus partners, interviews with members of the U-M community, and our lived experiences navigating higher education.
-By putting both familiar and unfamiliar dynamics on display through theatre, the Players illuminate different aspects of academic life and prompt serious thought on experiences of marginalization in higher education.
+Players sessions are based on research, conversations with content experts and campus partners, interviews with members of the U-M community, and our lived experiences navigating higher education.
+By staging interpersonal and structural dynamics present in the academy, the Players illuminate common barriers that people face in navigating academic life and prompt serious consideration of the responsibilities they have to reshaping higher education so that it can live into its promise of being a place where all community members can truly thrive.

 We use performance to:

-- Promote social change.
-Across all of our sessions, we use theatre to tell stories in modalities that more affectively, creatively, and memorably present research, academic ideas, and/or individual experiences.
-In that way, we hope to increase the stickiness of an idea for participants and promote the likelihood of social change.
+• Promote action.
+Across all of our sessions, we use theatre to tell stories in modalities that more affectively, creatively, and memorably present research, ideas, and/or individual experiences.
+In that way, we hope to increase the stickiness of an idea for participants and promote the likelihood of action-oriented change.